Skip to navigation menu Skip to content

 Green checkmark

-Goal: Project completed by FY24 end
+Goal: Project completed by end of FY24

 100% completedSuccessfully implemented new closed-loop referral system with 45 referrals made since June 2024.
 Established additional SDOH screening question that will go live in Q1 of FY25.